 Although the dermal papilla has already detached, the hair strand remains attached to the follicle for another three months.
 Then it sheds.
 According to The American Academy of Dermatology, it’s normal to shed anywhere from 50-150 hairs a day.
 (No wonder we’re forever finding them on the bathroom floor!)

 If you’ve ever experienced an excess of shedding, it may be telogen effluvium.
 Normally, 10% of our hair is in the telogen phase.
 But in telogen effluvium, it can rise up to 30%.
-Hormones, stress, poor diet, and skin problems affecting the scalp can cause excess shedding.
+Hormones, skin problems affecting the scalp, poor diet, and stress can cause excess shedding of hair.

 Finally, the cycle starts again.
 The dermal papilla moves upwards to meet the hair follicle and start providing oxygen and nutrients for a new strand all over again.